fossas/fossa-cli/docs/references/strategies/languages/dart/dart.md

 * :heavy_check_mark: - Supported in all projects
 * :x: - Not Supported

 It is recommended that, `pub deps get` is executed prior to analyzing dart project.
-This ensures dependencies are retrieved, so `pub deps -s compact` command can produce edges between direct, and deep dependencies.
+This ensures dependencies are retrieved, so `pub deps -s compact` command can produce edges between direct, and transitive dependencies.

 ### Limitations